 If the placement or height of your panels makes it impossible for your rake to reach, then you will have to take a different approach.

 At all costs, avoid using tools that would scratch or damage your panels in any way.
-Even small scratches will cause the production efficiency of your panels to deteriorate.
+Even small scratches can cause the production efficiency of your panels to deteriorate.

-There are a variety of techniques that you may find on the internet like throwing balls on the panels to shake off snow, mounting an icy roof (especially without a safety harness), using a broom to sweep, and using snow-melting salts, but we’d advise against these potentially harmful approaches.
+There are a variety of potentially harmful techniques that you may find on the internet, like throwing balls on the panels to shake off snow, mounting an icy roof (especially without a safety harness), using a broom to sweep, and using snow-melting salts--we’d advise against these approaches.